Nebra sky disc: Calendar rule

 The archaeologist Christoph Sommerfeld has argued that the disc encodes knowledge of the 19-year lunisolar Metonic cycle.
 According to Sommerfeld the Metonic cycle is similarly encoded on the disc of the Trundholm sun chariot, dating from c.
 1500 BC.
 The Metonic cycle is also thought to be encoded on the Late Bronze Age Berlin Gold Hat, which features a band of 19 "star and crescent" symbols.

 Some authors have argued that the number of pin holes around the rim of the disc (approximately 38 to 40) has an astronomical significance.
 The exact number is not known due to damage to the disc.

 The Nebra Disc has been compared to a passage from the Greek poet Hesiod, written around 700 BC, which describes the role of the Pleiades for organizing the agricultural year:

 "When the Pleiades, daughters of Atlas, are rising, begin your harvest, and your ploughing when they are going to set.
 Forty nights and days they are hidden and appear again as the year moves round, when first you sharpen your sickle.
 This is the law of the plains, and of those who live near the sea, and who inhabit rich country, the glens and hollows far from the tossing sea,—strip to sow and strip to plough and strip to reap, if you wish to get in all Demeter's fruits in due season, and that each kind may grow in its season."

-Depictions of the Pleiades are also known from some rock carvings dating from the early Bronze Age, such as at Mont Bégo in the southern Alps and on the 'Calendar Stone' at Leodagger in Austria, a cult site associated with the Únětice culture which may have functioned as a calendar.
+Depictions of the Pleiades are also known from some rock carvings dating from the early Bronze Age, such as at Mont Bégo in the southern Alps and on a 'Calendar Stone' at Leodagger in Austria, a cult site associated with the Únětice culture.
 The Nebra Disc has some similarities to petroglyphs from the Nordic Bronze Age, some of which are thought to have a calendrical meaning.